Whether you’re new to running or you’re interested in trying a new shoe brand, you have many options.

 Given that Brooks shoes tend to last longer than Hoka One One shoes on the road, it’s definitely a better buy to purchase Brooks shoes if you want the most bang for your buck.

-If you need more cushioning, Hoka One One is likely going to be a better choice for you because of its max cushioned design.
-It’s also made so that you can put orthotics in their running shoes if you have a need for that.
+If you need more cushioning, Hoka One One is the clear choice.
+They are also made so that you can put orthotics in their shoes if you have a need for that.

 Additionally, Brooks is known for making two versions of the majority of their shoes—stability shoes and neutral shoes.
 Hoka One One has fewer stability shoe options.